k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/10a_fabric_master_key_integrated_with_kms.md

    ![](images/10a_gcp_KMS_MK.jpg)

-2. Get from GCP the user access credentials, as JSON file, which can be achieved when creating the user.
+2. Get the user's access credentials from GCP, as a JSON file, which can be achieved when creating the user.

    - This user shall be granted with appropriate permissions to the specific KMS master key.
 At least "*Cloud KMS CryptoKey Encrypter/Decrypter*" role shall be assigned to this user.